tszwinglitw/5004-TeamActivities/Module10/README.md

 ### Update CalculatorApp.java

 We first need to update the CalculatorApp.java file to use the GUI view instead of the Console view.
-Do do that, go into the CalculatorApp.java file and update the following line:
+To do that, go into the CalculatorApp.java file and update the following line:

 ```java
  IView view = new ConsoleView(controller);